 Now, how does this translate into practice?
-From the designing stage, it is necessary to begin to integrate the privacy in the service and to list the points to control.
-Each time a new feature is added, it must be ensured that this feature and the elements fulfil the requirements of the checklist.
+From the designing stage, it is necessary to begin to integrate privacy into the service and to list the points to control.
+Each time a new feature is added, it must be ensured that this feature and the elements fulfill the requirements of the checklist.

 - Pseudonymizing the data.

 - Checking the forms.
 At each data entry, data is created.
 If you add a new field, go back through the checklist step and ask your user for consent.

 - Deleting the collected data regularly.
 The data has a lifetime; once it is no longer relevant, remove it from the database.